In this topic

 Securing WMS services

 The security for an ArcGIS Server WMS service is managed by controlling the security of its parent map or image service.
-If a particular role, for example, Planners, is denied access to a map, Planners will not be able to access the map no matter whether they try to consume it through SOAP, representational state transfer (REST), or OGC (for example, WMS) interfaces.
-ArcGIS Server supports a number of authentication schemes including HTTP-based authentication (Basic and Digest) and ArcGIS Server managed token-based authentication.
+If a particular role, for example, Planners, is denied access to a map, then Planners will not be able to access the map no matter whether they try to consume it through SOAP, representational state transfer (REST), or OGC (for example, WMS) interfaces.
+ArcGIS Server supports a number of different authentication schemes including HTTP-based authentication (Basic and Digest), Integrated Windows Authentication, and ArcGIS Server managed token-based authentication.

-Services that are expected to be accessed through WMS interfaces should be secured using HTTP Basic or HTTP Digest.
+Services that are expected to be accessed via WMS interfaces should be secured using HTTP Basic, HTTP Digest, or Integrated Windows Authentication.
 Most WMS clients (both Esri and non-Esri clients) will understand and work with these widespread standard authentication schemes.

 ArcGIS Server managed token-based authentication